tulibraries/blimp/README.md

 $ rake blimp:install:migrations
 $ rake db:migrate
 ```

+The Solr URL is `http://localhost:8983/solr/blacklight-core`.
+To change the solr core, set the environment variable SOLR_URL.

 To import a CSV file with headers, visit [http://0.0.0.0:3000/blimp/uploads], select the file to ingest and enter the header of the column with the unique ID.
 Blimp will import the data when you submit the form.